pmcp/sintlukas/site/content/pages/index.md

   	<strong>To enrol</strong>
   </p>
   <p>
-  	You can register online via <a href="https://www.mijnacademie.be/sintlukasschaarbeek">https://www.mijnacademie.be/sintlukasschaarbeek</a> from May 24 at 9 am.
+  	You can register online via <a href="https://www.mijnacademie.be/sintlukasschaarbeek">www.mijnacademie.be/sintlukasschaarbeek</a> from May 24 at 9 am.
 Re-registration for current students starts on May 1.
 You can register until September 30.
   </p>
   <p>
   	We are happy to help you by telephone or at the reception (02 217 77 00 Monday, Tuesday and Thursday evenings from 5:00 PM - 8:30 PM) until June 30 and from August 23, or by email (<a href="mailto:info.academie@sintlukas.brussels" title="">info.academie@sintlukas.brussels</a> ).
 The Academy is within walking distance of Brussels North station and is accessible via tram lines T3, T4, T55, T25, T94, M Rogier, M Kruidtuin.
   </p>
   <p>
   	You can view the class schedule for next school year via <a href="downloads/lessenrooster-(18-)-24-25.pdf" download="">this link</a>. <a href="https://www.mijnacademie.be/sintlukasschaarbeek" target="_blank">MijnAcademie</a> will make a logical follow-up based on your registration this year.
 However, do you want to change direction/option?
 Then you must send us an email or visit the reception.<br>Classes start on September 1 and the school year ends June 30.
-Here you will find the complete calendar for the 2024 - 2025 school year.
+Here you will find the <a href="downloads/2024-2025_sintlukasacademie_kalender.pdf" download="">complete calendar for the 2024 - 2025 school year</a>.
   </p>
   <p>
   	<strong>Registration fees</strong><br>